-- A. The key message from the consultation events carried out for this project is that Public and government acceptance for and support to the project are very strong. - B. The community people expressed their need to understand more about the overhead transmission line projects associated with the substation and in the area in general.
-In order to reduce the concerns of the community people and spread the knowledge the following is recommended: - Conduct orientation session in the project area, especially in the places that are preferred by the population such as mosques that guarantee the presence of large number of people. - Engage the stakeholders from NGOs that are working in the project area in the awareness programs, due to their ability to communicate with large number of citizens. - The study recommends the importance of the religious men participation in the dissemination of knowledge and awareness among the individuals because they have the ability to persuade and consult - C. The interviews and the focus group discussion revealed some concerns raised by the community regarding the project such as: - The sample surveyed expressed their concerns in case of the project does not provide them with communication channels - Concerns regarding Environmental Health and Safety that resulted from the activities of the project - Future concerns of the community people regarding encroachment on agricultural lands and destruction of crops, especially in case of the project will not provide them appropriate compensation, which have been conducted within the framework of other projects related to the construction of OHTLs - D. The study recommends the participation of the community people in sharing information about project with the other people especially the illiterate groups. (the recommendation is not obligated for the project) - E. The study tried to raise awareness about the importance of the project, and inform the community people about grievance mechanism through individual and public consultation activities with the stakeholders. - F. The study aimed to identify the most effective outreach channels that support continuous dialogue with the community, these channels are represented in: - Religious men and mayors
+E. The key message from the consultation events carried out for this project is that Public and government acceptance for and support to the project are very strong.

+- F. The community people expressed their need to understand more about the overhead transmission line projects associated with the substation and in the area in general.
+In order to reduce the concerns of the community people and spread the knowledge the following is recommended: - Conduct orientation session in the project area, especially in the places that are preferred by the population such as mosques that guarantee the presence of large number of people. - Engage the stakeholders from NGOs that are working in the project area in the awareness programs, due to their ability to communicate with large number of citizens. - The study recommends the importance of the religious men participation in the dissemination of knowledge and awareness among the individuals because they have the ability to persuade and consult - G. The interviews and the focus group discussion revealed some concerns raised by the community regarding the project such as: - The sample surveyed expressed their concerns in case of the project does not provide them with communication channels - Concerns regarding Environmental Health and Safety that resulted from the activities of the project - Future concerns of the community people regarding encroachment on agricultural lands and destruction of crops, especially in case of the project will not provide them appropriate compensation, which have been conducted within the framework of other projects related to the construction of the station. - H. The study recommends the participation of the community people in sharing information about project with the other people especially the illiterate groups. (the recommendation is not obligated for the project) - I. The study tried to raise awareness about the importance of the project, and inform the community people about grievance mechanism through individual and public consultation activities with the stakeholders. - J. The study aimed to identify the most effective outreach channels that support continuous dialogue with the community, these channels are represented in: - Religious men and mayors - NGOs in the project area - Some government officials in the local units.